-This is a four-semester hour course, including 90 clinical hours.
-It is the second in a series of three courses that focuses on nursing care of individuals.
+This is the second in a series of three courses that focus on nursing care of individuals.
 These courses must be taken in order.
 The dimensions of health are assessed in individuals experiencing health problems.
-Students apply concepts of case management and continuity of care to individuals across the lifespan, including care for patients with chronic illnesses.
+Students apply concepts of case management and continuity of care to individuals across the lifespan, including care during perioperative experiences.
 Students are expected to be able to provide care in a variety of acute care settings.
+This is a four-semester hour course with an accompanying lab of 90 clinical hours.